 Orphan diseases such as PMP have such a low prevalence in the general population that a doctor in a busy general practice is unlikely to see more than one case a year (if any).
 It also means that most pathologists see the disease infrequently and may misinterpret cell pathology, resulting in an incorrect diagnosis.
 Patients would benefit from improved awareness and diagnostic methods in the medical community through earlier detection and treatment of these diseases.

-There are a number of theories about the origins of PMP.
-It is generally accepted that appendix cancer is the most common source of the tumors that cause PMP, but there is no known cause of appendix cancer.
+There are a number of theories about the origins of appendiceal tumors and PMP.
+It is generally accepted that appendiceal tumors are the most common source of PMP, but there is no known cause of appendix cancer.
 Generally, cells from a mucinous tumor (usually in the appendix) leak into the abdominal cavity and implant on the peritoneum or other abdominal organs.
 These tumors replicate and produce a mucinous byproduct that spreads throughout the abdomen.

-Although highly unusual, specialists and researchers have cited the ovary, stomach, colon, pancreas and other abdominal organs as other potential sites of origin for PMP.
+Although highly unusual, specialists and researchers have cited the ovary, stomach, colon, pancreas and other abdominal organs as other potential sites of origin for PMP other than the appendix.
 It is not known at this time when or why some tumors in those organs would cause PMP while others do not.

-PMP affects men and women almost equally.
+Appendix cancer and PMP affect men and women almost equally.
 The age at diagnosis ranges from late teens to late in life, with most individuals diagnosed in their 40's and 50's.